ATLANTA --- John Smoltz woke up in his own bed, made pancakes for the kids, took a dip in the pool, then headed to the ballpark.

 As it was, Smoltz was a little too pumped up for his first start since the injury that effectively ended his career in Atlanta and many felt would end his career for good.

-Smoltz warmed up on the third-base side and watched the game from the visiting dugout a rather odd sight in light of all the years he pitched for the Braves.
+Smoltz warmed up on the third-base side and watched the game from the visiting dugout -- a rather odd sight.

 "It's just weird.
-It doesn't seem right," Gonzalez said.
+It doesn't seem right," Braves reliever Mike Gonzalez said.
 "It's like seeing Chipper (Jones) in a Mets uniform or something."